Melkorthewise/Dwitter/README.md

 - Forum
 - Game (dice)

 My friend and I chose to make a forum.
 We liked the idea of our own Twitter.
-So, we called it...
+So, we called it ...
 Dwitter.
-We then had to make a sitemap which would show the pages that we thinked we needed.
+We then had to make a sitemap which would show the pages that we thought we needed.
 Also we had to make a list with demands for the site.
 Lukly there were already a few given with what the site had to do.
-You can see them in this table.
+You can see them in this table, the bolded demands were our demands.

 | MoSCoW | Demands                                                                                                                       | Deadline | Responsibility |
 |--------|-------------------------------------------------------------------------------------------------------------------------------|----------|----------------|